dee-sea/ChatGeppetto/README.md

 # What's ChatGeppetto?

-Basically, ChatGeppetto is a Firefox extension that allows you to chat with a LLM hosted on a TextGen interface in api mode.
+Basically, ChatGeppetto is a Firefox extension that allows you to chat with a LLM hosted on a OobaBooga TextGen interface in api mode.

+The initail idea was taken from Felipe Oliveria's [OpenAI-Chatbot](https://github.com/felipeOliveira-1/openai-chatbot) a nice and simple widget wrotten in HTML, CSS and Javascript.
+It inspired me to make a chatbot widget for my SearxNG instance.
+I wanted to be able to chat with a bot and make to help in web searches.
+Then I tought that it would be great if it was ont only on the search engine, but on all the web.
+So I switched to a Firefox extention.

+# Features

+- Sidebar panel to chat with the bot.
+- Open and close the panel with a keyboard shortcut.
+- Feed text selection and pages to the bot memory.
+- Internet aware bot.
+The bot can make searches on the internet before answering you.
+- Bot configuration with special commands.

 # What do I need to run ChatGeppetto?

 You need to have several things to be able to use all chatgeppetto features:

-1. You need an instance of
-// link to ooobabooga [Oobabooga Text Genaration](https://github.com/oobabooga/text-generation-webui) running with the api mode enabled.
+1. You need an instance of [Oobabooga Text Genaration](https://github.com/oobabooga/text-generation-webui) running with the api mode enabled.
-3. To make ChatGeppetto internet aware, you need to use a SearxNG [searxng](https://github.com/searxng/searxng) instance.
+2. To make ChatGeppetto internet aware, you need to use a SearxNG [searxng](https://github.com/searxng/searxng) instance.
-5. You need to use a Firefox browser with the ChatGeppetto extension installed.
+3. You need to use a Firefox browser with the ChatGeppetto extension installed.

 # How do I install ChatGeppetto?